Mikma03/AWS-DataForge/AWS_SAA_docs_per_subject.md

 - https://learn.cantrill.io/courses/730712/lectures/36048317

 **AWS docs:**

 - [Step and simple scaling policies for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html)

-___
+---

 ## ASG Lifecycle Hooks

 Lifecycle hooks enable you to perform custom actions by pausing instances as an Auto Scaling group launches or terminates them.
-When an instance is paused, it remains in a wait state either until you complete the lifecycle action using the complete-lifecycle-action command or the ```CompleteLifecycleAction``` operation, or until the timeout period ends (one hour by default).
+When an instance is paused, it remains in a wait state either until you complete the lifecycle action using the complete-lifecycle-action command or the `CompleteLifecycleAction` operation, or until the timeout period ends (one hour by default).

 **Link to video:**

 - https://learn.cantrill.io/courses/730712/lectures/36048319

 **AWS docs:**

 - [Amazon EC2 Auto Scaling lifecycle hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html)

-___
+---

 ## ASG HealthCheck Comparison - EC2 vs ELB